 Although this is basically obvious when keeping a dog, potty training is perhaps the kind that many pet parents are very lax on.
 Indeed, these dogs are easy to pick up and many tend to develop a habit of picking them up and putting them outside and wait until they are done with their business.

 If you are thinking of doing this, you have to stop it.
 By constantly doing this, your dog will not develop a sense of responsibility of his own.
 Because they are constantly picked up, they may associate getting picked up as the time to poop and pee regardless of location.
 Allow them to walk on their own.
 Again, these small pooches are also dogs, create an environment that allows them to be.
+And, like any other dog, small breeds often benefit from having space they can call their own, such as a training dog crate or dog bed.

 With their small bodies and seemingly boundless energy, these dogs are also prone to being overworked without knowing it themselves.
 When they are walking outside, make it a point to put a time limit and observe if they are starting to pant.
 Thirty minutes of straight walking is sometimes enough to tire these dogs out.
 These dogs are also prone to overheating so you would have to watch out as well.

-These small dogs hold an appeal precisely because of their cute size and because of their cute size, many tend to forget that they are dogs too that need to get down and dirty every once in a while.
+These small dogs hold an appeal precisely because of their cute size and because of their adorable stature, many tend to forget that they are dogs too that need to get down and dirty every once in a while.
 Just like any dog type, they also have their own sets of concerns but if properly taken care of it shouldn’t be a problem.
 These small dogs are loyal, lovable and will shower you with unconditional love.
 Best of all, they are the cutest things you will ever lay your eyes upon.

 Christy of Doglifestore.com likes to write about whatever tickles her fancy and loves to document the adventures of her fur baby when she’s not busy going gaga over their crazy antics.